eXsio/jin/README.md

 # Jin
 [![Build Status](https://travis-ci.org/eXsio/jin.svg)](https://travis-ci.org/eXsio/jin)

+### Overview

 Jin is a Java INternationalization library.
 It was created, because I couldn't find any i18n solution, that would be configurable enough and easy to use for my personal usage.

-### Capabilities

 Jin can (by default) load a number of YAML files, containing translations.
 Those files can be formatted in a simple key - value pairs or they can have nested structure (see tests for more details).